Information for term Summer Global Internship

 Students need to have a GPA of at least 2.5.
 Rising Sophomore standing and above required at time of participation. *Additional visa restrictions may apply and CIEE will advise students as part of the early application process.

 Students participate in an academic seminar taught in an online learning environment alongside the 8-week, full-time internship.
 Participation in the integrated academic seminar is mandatory for all participants.

-Total credit for the program is 6 semester/9 quarter hours
+Total credit for the program is 6 semester/9 quarter credits

 Students participate in an online academic seminar taught alongside the full-time internship placement.
 The weekly seminar is designed to prepare students for leadership in a globally interdependent and culturally diverse workforce.